-S-FEEL supports the FEEL day time duration days and time duration and year month duration years and months duration datatypes.
-FEEL day time duration days and time duration and year month duration years and months duration have the same literal and value spaces as the XPath Data Model day Time Duration and year Month Duration datatypes, respectively.
-That is, FEEL day time duration days and time duration is derived from the XML Schema duration datatype by restricting its lexical representation to contain only the days, hours, minutes and seconds components, and FEEL year month duration years and months duration its lexical representation to contain only the year and month components.
+S-FEEL supports the FEEL days and time duration and years and months duration datatypes.
+FEEL days and time duration and years and months duration have the same literal and value spaces as the XPath Data Model dayTimeDuration and yearMonthDuration datatypes, respectively.
+That is, FEEL days and time duration is derived from the XML Schema duration datatype by restricting its lexical representation to contain only the days, hours, minutes and seconds components, and FEEL years and months duration is derived from the XML Schema duration datatype by restricting its lexical representation to contain only the year and month components.